Mapy542/portfolio/src/lib/data/Automation/PeanutButterMachine.md

 ## V1

 The first version of the Peanut Butter Machine was built in using the remains of another robotic assembly cell.
-Utilizing a Mitsubishi RV-2AJ robot arm, it spanned across a tabletop, and was indented to handle multiple shapes of treat dishes.
+Utilizing a Mitsubishi RV-2AJ robot arm, it spanned across a tabletop, and was intended to handle multiple shapes of treat dishes.

 This first iteration had quite a few shortcomings: